 Pro-Rector for Education and Students' Experience

-Lorenzo Cantoni is Full Professor at the Faculty of Communication Sciences, where he is director of the Institute of Digital Technologies for Communication.
+Lorenzo Cantoni is Full Professor at the Faculty of Communication, Culture and Society, where he is director of the Institute of Digital Technologies for Communication.
 He is director of the Master in Digital Fashion Communication and member of the board of the Master in International Tourism.
 His research interests are where communication, education and new media overlap, ranging from computer mediated communication to usability, from eLearning to eTourism and digital Fashion, from ICT4D to eGovernment.
 He is chair-holder of the UNESCO chair in ICT to develop and promote sustainable tourism in World Heritage Sites, established at USI in 2013.
 Lorenzo Cantoni has been Dean of the Faculty (2010-2014) and President of IFITT - International Federation for IT in Travel and Tourism (2014-January 2018).
 He participates in the University Council sessions without voting rights.